-Early Action is not the same as early Early Decision, which is binding; you are not required to attend MassArt if accepted Early Action and will have until May 1 (extended to June 1 for Fall 2020), to make your decision as to whether or not you will attend.
+Early Action is not the same as early Early Decision, which is binding; you are not required to attend MassArt if accepted Early Action and will have until May 1 to make your decision as to whether or not you will attend.

 Priority fall admission

 first-time college students